 The Group has adopted the European Public Real Estate Association ('EPRA') best practice recommendations, which it expects to broaden the range of potential institutional investors able to invest in the Company's Ordinary Shares.
-For the year ended 30 June 2024, audited EPS and NAV calculations under EPRA's methodology are included in note 8 and further unaudited measures are included on page 82.
+For the year ended 30 June 2024, audited EPS and NAV calculations under EPRA's methodology are included in note 8 and further unaudited measures are included following the financial statements.